MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/bsearch-s.md

 ### Parameters

-`key`
+*key*
 Object to search for.

-`base`
+*base*
 Pointer to base of search data.

-`num`
+*number*
 Number of elements.

-`width`
+*width*
 Width of elements.

-`compare`
+*compare*
 Callback function that compares two elements.
-The first argument is the `context` pointer.
-The second argument is a pointer to the `key` for the search.
-The third argument is a pointer to the array element to be compared with `key`.
+The first argument is the *context* pointer.
+The second argument is a pointer to the *key* for the search.
+The third argument is a pointer to the array element to be compared with *key*.

-`context`
+*context*
 A pointer to an object that can be accessed in the comparison function.

 ## Return Value

-`bsearch_s` returns a pointer to an occurrence of `key` in the array pointed to by `base`.
-If `key` is not found, the function returns `NULL`.
+`bsearch_s` returns a pointer to an occurrence of *key* in the array pointed to by *base*.
+If *key* is not found, the function returns `NULL`.
 If the array is not in ascending sort order or contains duplicate records with identical keys, the result is unpredictable.

 If invalid parameters are passed to the function, the invalid parameter handler is invoked as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).
 If execution is allowed to continue, `errno` is set to `EINVAL` and the function returns `NULL`.
 For more information, see [errno, _doserrno, _sys_errlist, and _sys_nerr](../../c-runtime-library/errno-doserrno-sys-errlist-and-sys-nerr.md).